 God loved the world this way: He gave his only son so that everyone who believes in him would not die but will have eternal life.
 God sent his Son into the world, not to condemn the world, but to save the world.
 Those who believe in him won’t be condemned.
-But those who don’t believe are already condemned because they don’t believe in God’s only Son" (John 3:16-18, God’s Wordtranslation).
+But those who don’t believe are already condemned because they don’t believe in God’s only Son.
+(John 3:16-18, God’s Word translation).

-Dave Smith, March 1997
+Dave Smith, 1997

 Comment: I believe that the church does not need more and better youth programs — we need more effective parenting.
 God gave the responsibility of rearing children to parents, not to the church.
-The church's role is to support the parents.
-We need to emphasize family ministries.
-I believe that the church does not need more and better youth programs — we need more effective parenting.
-God gave the responsibility of rearing children to parents, not to the church.
-The church's role is to support the parents.
+The church’s role is to support the parents.
 We need to emphasize family ministries.

-By the age of 11, teens have begun to become individuals, and they are beginning to look outside their immediate family for role models and meaningful friendships.
+By the age of 11, children have begun to become individuals, and they are beginning to look outside their immediate family for role models and meaningful friendships.
 Add to this the adolescent angst of puberty (hormonal changes) and distrust for adults (because teens are beginning to see the imperfections of the adults in their lives), and you can see that we have several reasons for reaching teens directly.

-Evangelism to our teens, and through them, the community’s teens
+- Evangelism to our teens, and through them, the community’s teens

-Relationship with Jesus Christ
+- Relationship with Jesus Christ

-Discovering their gifts
+- Discovering their gifts

-Ministering to others by getting involved
+- Ministering to others by getting involved

 The key to youth ministry is not ministering to teens, but teens ministering.
 It is positive relationships with Jesus Christ, parents, other adults and peers.

-Third, God has always worked with teens and even young children directly.
-Joseph, Samuel, David, Solomon, Isaiah, Jeremiah, Daniel, Mary and many others.
+Third, God has always worked with teens and even young children directly: Joseph, Samuel, David, Solomon, Isaiah, Jeremiah, Daniel, Mary and many others.
 In some cases, their parents are not even mentioned.
-This is not to say parents are unimportant, but it shows that young people are quite capable of having their own relationship with God.
+This is not to say parents are unimportant, but it shows that young people are capable of having their own relationship with God.

-As you know, God is the one doing the reaching.
+God is the one doing the reaching.
 Sometimes it will be done through parents, sometimes through peers, sometimes through concerned Christian adults ministering to their needs, but we cannot say that it can come only through the family model.
 God is never limited in the avenues he can use to reach people.

 Youth ministry includes evangelism and mission.
 In many cases, the best evangelizer of a teen can be a teen, not necessarily an adult.
 If teens are willing by their actions and friendships to share the healing message of the gospel (even with those who are antagonistic), it makes a difference.
-One does not come to Christ by being beaten, but by seeing his love shed abroad in the hearts of his people.
+People do not come to Christ by being beaten, but by seeing his love shed abroad in the hearts of his people.
 The teen I mentioned above came to the youth minister for healing.
 God is healing this teen, who can now bring other teens to Christ from similar backgrounds far better than you or I or even the family can.